Code of integrity and professional conduct: How we work

-Many of the policy instruments referenced in the CRA Code of Ethics and Conduct are only available to CRA employees.
+Many of the policy instruments referenced in the CRA Code of integrity and professional conduct are only available to CRA employees.

-This document replaces the previous version of the Code
+This document (version 1.0) replaces the Code of Ethics and Conduct.

 Table of Contents